 To set a date, please contact the parish office at 615-794-4004.
 Please contact Fr.
 Jerry at LEAST 4 months before the date of a proposed marriage.
 To obtain our Marriage Preparation Guide, please contact Barbara Schee at 314-324-1686 or [email protected].

 The Catholic Church of the Nativity welcomes your interest in celebrating the Sacrament of Holy Matrimony in our church.
 The Diocese of Nashville requires a preparation period of, at least, four months for couples who wish to be married in the Church.
 The Priest or Deacon will ask you to meet with him as many times as he deems necessary in the preparation of marriage.
 These sessions address the spiritual and theological significance of the Sacrament of Holy Matrimony.
 He will assist you in completing the necessary premarital paperwork.

 Choosing a Priest or Deacon

-To schedule the proposed date of the wedding ceremony and rehearsal, please contact the calendar committee at [email protected], After review of the proposed date, you will be contacted by the Pastor or calendar committee.
-Additionally, you will also be contacted by the wedding coordinator at [email protected] You are strongly advised to schedule your wedding date and priest availability before scheduling a reception venue.
+To schedule the proposed date of the wedding ceremony and rehearsal, please contact the calendar committee at [email protected] .
+After review of the proposed date, you will be contacted by the Pastor or the calendar committee.
+Additionally, you will also be contacted by the wedding coordinator at [email protected] .
+You are strongly advised to schedule your wedding date with the Church before scheduling a reception venue.